SebastianZSXS/Poco-X3-NFC-WindowsARM/README.md

 ## Project Status

-Alpha, Windows 11 boot but without USB
+Alpha, Windows 11 boot but without USB, the next thing is to try to make the USB work

 ## Hardware status
 ### Features